dhadkara/AWSCerts-prep/serverless.md

   - Can create lambda version by publishing new version - that create a new ARN
   - Can link version to alias so that downstream applications doesn't need to change on new version

+  __Lambda with Kinesis__
+  - ou can use an AWS Lambda function to process records in an Amazon Kinesis data stream.
+With Kinesis, you can collect data from many sources and process them with multiple consumers.
+  - __If you have multiple applications that are reading records from the same stream, you can use Kinesis stream consumers instead of standard iterators.
+Consumers have dedicated read throughput so they don't have to compete with other consumers of the same data.__

   #### Layers
   - Zip archive that contains libraries, custom runtime, or other dependencies.
   - Keep the package small